erikdahlstrom/vzstd/README.md

 # vzstd
-Simple v wrapper around libzstd
+Simple v wrapper around the zstd library.

+For some examples of how to use see the tests directory.